Last update September 18, 2024 by Alberto Llopis

 From footballer to actor and to participate in television programs

 With the arrival of the 21st century we were able to see a new facet of Toto Schillaci.
-With much more hair than when he was in his twenties and with what looks like a prosthesis, We have been able to see the former top scorer since coming out in the version of ‘The island of the famous’ Italian to acting as a mob boss in a series called Antimafia squad “.
+With much more hair than when he was in his twenties and with what looks like a prosthesis, We have been able to see the former scorer from appearing in the Italian version of 'The Island of the Famous' to acting as a mafia boss in a series called Anti-mafia squad.
 A peculiar striker who during a summer month, included his name forever in the history of this sport.